byzer-org/byzer-lang/README.md

 application, but rather a code library and API that can easily be used to build your streaming application which may run on Spark Streaming and Storm.

-StreamingPro also make it possible that assembling components in configuration file to build a multi streaming job instead of programing.
-Of source ,we also encourage you program using API provided by StreamingPro which is more easy to use.
+StreamingPro also make it possible that all you should do to build streaming program is assembling components(eg. SQL Component) in configuration file.
+Of source , if you are a geek who like do every thing by programing,we also encourage you use API provided by StreamingPro which is more easy to use then original API designed by Spark/Storm.

 ## Setup Project